 I would definitely like to see improvements in how products are tested.
 Current testing methods are consistently producing results below expectations for “top dollar” paints.
 I can’t help but think about the tremendous amount of time and money spent on state of the art testing.
 All it takes is an afternoon with a gallon of paint in the hands of someone capable enough to uncover where a product could be improved.
 It’s a good place to start.
 Knowing key areas a “top dollar”, self-priming paint should excel is half the battle.

 I want my chocolate cake with peanut butter fudge toppings, and eat it too, plus seconds!

 No question Emerald has great adhesion and you don’t have to wait 7, 14, 21 or 30 day cure times to get it.
 You get great adhesion now, and fast print and block resistance.
 We had good adhesion with a light scuff sanding on all our tests over surfaces you would typically apply a primer—skipping the middleman altogether.
 That could be used to your advantage in the right scenarios.

-In our area, these would be my options Benjamin Moore Advance, BEHR Premium Plus (approx. $22), BEHR Premium Ultra, BEHR 3900 Waterborne-alkyd (approx. $26), PPG Breakthrough
+In our area, my options are Benjamin Moore Advance, BEHR Premium Plus (approx. $23), BEHR Premium Ultra, BEHR 3900 Waterborne-alkyd (approx. $26), and PPG Break-through.

 This concludes the short-version of the Emerald Review, but there is much more.
 I try to consolidate paint reviews to 5 of the 24 performance criteria otherwise you would be reading about Emerald all day.
 I hope the review provides some general insight as to how I shop for paint products and compare options to qualify for use on a customer’s home.
 Feel free to ask questions.